 Assisting in Decision-Making: Providing Insights for the Future

-Ultimately, the primary goal of accounting is to assist in decision-making.
+When all is said and done, the primary goal of accounting is to assist in decision-making.
 The information generated by accounting systems provides valuable insights that can help managers make informed decisions about pricing, production, investment, and other critical areas.

 -